Loading

 Degree Requirements

-The Entry to Profession Doctorate of Physical Therapy degree requires three full years of study (36 consecutive months) with 114 hours of didactic and clinical courses and 36 weeks of clinical rotations.
+The DPT program requires three full years of study (36 consecutive months) with 108 hours of didactic and clinical courses and 36 weeks of clinical rotations.
 Students are also required to successfully complete four mock clinical cases, a written comprehensive examination, and a capstone project.
-The program is accredited by the Commission on Accreditation in Physical Therapy Education (CAPTE) through 2010.

 Program Objectives

-Based upon our program mission and philosophy, the program objectives reflect the outcomes we expect from our students at the completion of the program.
-With satisfactory mastery of the program objectives, students are well prepared for licensure and clinical practice in a variety of clinical settings.
+Based on our program mission and philosophy, the program objectives reflect the outcomes we expect from our students at the completion of the program.
+With satisfactory mastery of the program objectives, students are well-prepared for licensure and clinical practice in a variety of clinical settings.

 Curriculum Overview